raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 ---

-# Phase 2: Chunking & Metadata Structuring
+## 🧩 Phase 2: Chunking & Metadata Structuring

-## Objective
+### 🎯 Objective

-Segment extracted text into manageable, semantically meaningful chunks while preserving origin metadata (file, page, chunk ID).
+Segment the extracted text into manageable, semantically meaningful chunks while preserving origin metadata, including filename, page number, and chunk ID — preparing the dataset for efficient embedding and retrieval workflows.

+---

-## Technologies Used
+### ⚙️ Technologies Used

-- tiktoken (`cl100k_base` tokenizer)
+- `tiktoken` (`cl100k_base` tokenizer)
-- JSON structured outputs
+- Structured `JSON` outputs

+---

-## Approach
+### 🧠 Engineering Approach

-- Token-based chunking to maintain semantic integrity (~500 tokens).
+The chunking strategy was designed with a strong focus on **semantic integrity** while respecting **token constraints** required for downstream LLM usage.

+#### 📚 Token-Based Chunking
+- Text was tokenized using `cl100k_base`, ensuring compatibility with modern models like GPT-4 and GPT-3.5.
+- Targeted chunk size: approximately **500 tokens** per chunk — balancing context richness with performance.

+#### 🛡️ Safety Fallbacks
-- Dynamic handling of oversized pages through truncation safety fallback.
+- Dynamic handling of oversized pages:
-- Full metadata recording: filename, page, chunk_id.
+  - If a single page's text exceeded the maximum token limit, it was **safely split** into multiple chunks without losing important context boundaries.

+#### 📋 Full Metadata Structuring
+Every chunk carries the following metadata:
+- `filename`: Source file of the chunk
+- `page`: Page number from where the chunk originated
+- `chunk_id`: Sequential ID for traceability
+- `text`: Chunk content (cleaned and token-bounded)

+This metadata-driven design ensures **traceability**, **easy reassembly**, and **fine-grained retrieval** in future stages.

+> 💡 **Design Insight:** By embedding detailed metadata early at the chunking stage, the pipeline remains modular and scalable for advanced features like search relevance scoring, result backtracking, and explainability.

+---

-## Outcome
+### ✅ Outcome

+- Successfully produced **structured and metadata-rich JSON outputs**.
-- Produced structured JSON outputs ready for efficient semantic embedding and retrieval.
+- Generated chunks are **optimized for semantic embedding**, **retrieval**, and **question answering tasks**.
+- Established a **tokenization-consistent** foundation critical for later phases (embedding generation and RAG system construction).

 ---

 # Phase 3: Embedding & Vector Database Construction